Fort Stansbury

 Fort Stansbury was a frontier outpost created during the Seminole War (1835—1842), and also used during the Civil War.
-The fort was located south of Tallahassee, Florida, and a few miles north of Wakulla Springs, inland from St. Marks, Florida.
+The fort was located in current Wakulla County, Florida, in between Tallahassee and Wakulla Springs.
 It was headquarters for the U.S. 3rd Infantry Regiment.
-Its construction would have been typical of other forts utilizing blockhouses and made from split pine trees.
-It was initially under the command of Lt.
+Its construction would have been typical of other forts built at the time, utilizing blockhouses and made from split pine trees.
+According to a contemporary account, of the 600 man garrison, a third became sick due to fever, dysentery, and other illness.
+The fort was occupied from, at the latest, September 1840, and abandoned by around April 1843.
+It was under the command of Lt.
 Colonel Ethan Allen Hitchcock from October 1842 until January 13, 1843.
+Despite there being no record of an artillery unit posted to the fort, the discovery of a jacket button belong to the Artillery Corps indicates that the fort may have been equipped with cannons or other large guns.